-Tech companies like Apple, Samsung and LG are some of the companies that aims to provide users with the perfect gadget.
-One thing that's becoming mainstream is the use of wireless charging.
-But did you know that it is way older than you think?
+Tech companies like Apple, Samsung and LG aim to provide users with the perfect gadget.
+One technological development that is becoming popular is the wireless charging feature.
+But did you know that this tech is older than you think?

 What are the advantages of using wireless charging tech?

-Each year, there are billions of disposable batteries that are created that contributes toxic materials to landfills.
-Wireless charging emits less CO2 emissions when compared to traditional batteries.
-This is because wireless charging pads doesn't use toxic materials and metals that will be discarded and degraded into landfills.
-Additionally, having wireless power means people will more likely stop creating and manufacturing batteries that will greatly help in reducing lead and acid into soil making it more beneficial to plants that gives off oxygen.
+Each year, there are billions of disposable batteries that are created.
+These contribute toxic materials to landfills.
+Wireless charging emits less CO2 emissions compared to traditional batteries.
+This is because wireless charging pads do not use toxic materials and metals to be discarded and degraded into landfills.
+Additionally, having wireless power means people will more likely stop creating and manufacturing batteries that will greatly help in reducing lead and acid into soil to make it more beneficial to plants that gives off oxygen.
 Wireless charging not only helps in reducing wastes, it also helps in promoting healthy living environment for its users.

 QI Standard and Convenience

-There are numbers of emergent tech companies out there that developed Wireless Power Consortium, a cooperation of worldwide companies that aims to create a standard form that will operate worldwide.
+There are numbers of emergent tech companies out there that developed Wireless Power Consortium, a cooperation of worldwide companies that aims to create a standard that will operate worldwide.
 “Qi” comes from the Chinese concept of energy flow.
-It was developed with the goal of having a worldwide QI hotspots that aims to provide users with convenience when they charge their mobile devices.
-Another thing to take into account is the cost.
+It was developed with the goal of having worldwide QI hotspots that aim to provide users with convenience when they charge their mobile devices.
+Another thing to consider is the cost.
 Every year, Battery manufacturers and companies are spending billions of dollars to create and market their batteries.
-By minimizing the use of traditional batteries, companies and users alike will be saving huge amount of money.
-Another thing is that wireless charging is more robust in terms of charging capabilities.
+By minimizing the use of traditional batteries, companies and users alike will be saving money.
+Lastly, wireless charging is more robust in terms of charging capabilities.

 Things to Consider

-Now this may seems a lot to take in, but the overall concept, effects, and use are more than enough to beat all the negative consequences.
+Lastly, manufacturers need high-grade copper materials for it to be conductive.
+Over time, copper degrades and lose its effectiveness.
+Now this may seem a lot to take in, but the overall concept, effects, and use are more than enough to beat all the negative consequences.

 The Strike Alpha Cradle

-With the recent release of iPhone 6 phone specific cradles, Strike had released its newest addition to its massive range of phone specific cradles.
+With the recent release of iPhone 6 phone specific cradles, Strike also unveiled its newest addition to its massive range of phone specific cradles.
 Strike Alpha Cradles with wireless charging capabilities, saves you the time of cleaning up the messy wires.
-Since it uses hands-free Bluetooth technology, It allows users to maximise their cradles by being perfectly usable while charging.
-As of the moment, it is available on selected phones such as Samsung Galaxy S5, Samsung Galaxy Note 3, and LG G3.
+Since it uses hands-free Bluetooth technology, it allows users to maximize their cradles by being perfectly usable while charging.
+The wireless charging feature is currently available on selected phones such as Samsung Galaxy S5, Samsung Galaxy Note 3, and LG G3.